jdittrich/userNeedResearchBook/text/allURBook.md

 (lets say, normal group titles go on yellow notes, titles of groups-of-groups go on green sticky notes).
-If you analyze your data in a word processor use a bigger (hierarchically higher) headline (if you use headline 2 for normal groups, choose headline 1 for group-of-groups titles)
+If you analyze your data in a word processor use a bigger (hierarchically higher) headline (if you use the »headline 2«-style  for normal groups, choose "headline 1"-style for group-of-groups titles)

 ## Annotate and prepare the Data

-The first step of analysis is to review your data and annotate it in order to find possible interpretations and to reveal principles and meaning behind the observations and utterances.
+The first step of analysis is to review your data and annotate it in order to find possible interpretations, principles and meaning behind the observations and utterances.

-The annotations should be clearly distinguishable from data you got directly from observation or user interviews – just like other data you did add yourself (e.g. design ideas).
+The annotations should be clearly distinguishable from data you got directly from observation or the participant’s answers – just like other things you did add yourself (e.g. design ideas).

 I would recommend using a word processor with a comment function.
 Open your transcript, mark the part you want to annotate with your interpretation, then click the »comment« button.
-If you don't use a word processor, but plaintext, use something like *»COMMENT:«* to mark your comments; If you prefer scribbling notes with a pen and a highlighter, print your notes with double line spacing to have enough room for writing.
+If you don't use a word processor, but plaintext, use something like *»COMMENT:«* to mark your comments; If you prefer to do your annotations with a pen and a highlighter, print your notes with double line-spacing to have enough room for writing.

 Annotating your data is a creative process.
 If in doubt whether an annotation is relevant or not: opt for writing it.
 Later on it might become useful.
 If you are unsure about something or an idea seems to be far fetched, just go for it.
-Since you keep data and comments distinguishable you can always throw stuff out again.
+Since you keep data and comments distinguishable from each other you can always throw stuff out again.
 The goal is not to come up with great annotations but to wrap your head around the data and to find possible ways to interpreting it.